 The inner lining is not removable, which may reduce the need for numerous layers underneath, but it also limits the jacket’s versatility.
 The biggest issue with this particular jacket appear to be the sizing.
 There are consistent reports of the item running several sizes too small, even when using the provided information for US sizing.
 Buyers have also mentioned that the colors were not always true to photos.

-Related: If this style isn’t right up your alley, check out this Ubon Women’s Waterproof Windproof Snow Fleece Jacket for a trimmed down take on the Mountain Jacket.
+Related: If this style isn’t right up your alley, check out this Ubon Women’s Snow Jacket for a trimmed down take on the Mountain Jacket.
 Again, use the sizing chart.
 If you are unsure, a size larger than usual is recommended.

 J&D LIFE WOMEN’S 3-IN-1 SNOWBOARDING JACKET